Deltares/hydromt/docs/dev/migrating-to-v1.rst

 In HydroMT core, we let `GridComponent` inherit from `SpatialModelComponent`.
 One can call `model.grid.create`, which will in turn call `create_region`.
-So there is no need to call `model.grid.create_region` anymore in your yaml or in your scripts.
-Just make sure to pass a region as argument to `model.grid.create`.

 The command line interface no longer supports a `--region` argument.
 Instead, the region should be specified in the yaml file on the relevant component.